ashu1281/news_web/README.md

 2. now go to this folder by using
       ```cd news_web```

-3. go inside folder called the_weather
+3. go inside folder called newsproject
      ```cd newsproject```

 4. now to create and run virtual environment run command